singh-man/books/crackingTheCoding/17_hard.md

         sees 7  ->  countYes  =  4,   countNo  =  1
         sees 7  ->  countYes  =  5,   countNo  =  1

 Do we know  at this  point that 7 is the  majority element?
 Not necessarily.
 We have eliminated everything before that 7, and  everything after  it.
 But there could  be no majority element.
-A quick validate(7) pass that  starts from the beginning can confirm if? is actually  the  majority element.
+A quick validate(7) pass that  starts from the beginning can confirm if 7 is actually  the  majority element.
 This validate step will be O(N) time,  which  is also our  Best Conceivable Runtime.
 Therefore, this final validate step won't impact our total  runtime.

 This is pretty good, but  let's see  if we can  make this a bit faster.
 We should notice that some elements are being "inspected" repeatedly.
 Can we get rid of this?